codingopsio/twentytwentyBackend/README.md

 ### License: MIT

-## Basic Code Structure (We will follow this structure throughout this project)
+## Basic Code Structure (We will follow this structure throughout the project)

 - NPM scripts for dev and production env
 - Config file for important constants